GameCube controller: Replications

 Accessory maker Performance Designed Products (PDP) began releasing a line of officially licensed "Wired Fight Pad" controllers for the Wii and Wii U in 2014, with color schemes based on various Nintendo characters.
 They are based on the design and layout of the GameCube controller, but are connected via the Wii Remote's expansion port and act identically to a Classic Controller Pro (thus supporting any Wii and Wii U game that supports the Classic Controller Pro, but not GameCube games).
 To provide parity with the Classic Controller Pro, these controllers feature dual shoulder buttons, as well as the "+", "−", and "Home" buttons standard on Wii controllers.
 The smaller C-stick is also replaced with a more standard analog stick.
 Hori released a similar product line known as the "Battle Pad".
 Unlike PDP, Hori's controllers look identical to real GameCube controllers while also including the same features of the PDP controllers.
 Both the PDP "Wired Fight Pad" and the Hori "Battle Pad" will work on the NES Classic and the SNES Classic.

 In anticipation of Super Smash Bros.
 Ultimate, both Hori and PDP unveiled similar replications as USB gamepads for Nintendo Switch, both officially licensed.
 As with their Wii U counterparts, they maintain similar designs and appearance to the standard GameCube controllers, but updated to include dual shoulder buttons and Switch system buttons.

 PowerA released a Nintendo Switch Pro Controller with the GameCube controller layout but with additional inputs standard on Switch controllers, allowing it to be used in all Switch games.
 This controller was officially licensed by Nintendo and is available wireless and wired.

 Nintendo Switch 2 version

 A wireless version of the controller for the Nintendo Switch 2 launched simultaneously with the console on June 5, 2025.
 It is designed for use with the Nintendo GameCube - Nintendo Classics app for Nintendo Switch Online subscribers.
 It is also compatible with Nintendo Switch games running via backwards compatibility that supported the original GameCube controller via the USB adapter.
 The Switch 2 GameCube controller features additional buttons to allow players access to the ZL, home and capture buttons that correspond with Switch functionality that was not available on GameCube; along with the console's new "C" button which launches GameChat to communicate with other players.
-The controller is only available in the indigo color and does not work on the Nintendo Switch or the GameCube.
+The controller is only available in the indigo color and does not work on the Nintendo Switch, the GameCube, or the Wii.